disizmj/node-farmer/README.md

  Canal	: A waterway to convey water for irrigation, temporary directory to hold any staging files as needed

-**Harvest and Fruit functionalities aren't available in this release.
-Upcoming releases will support these functionalities.
+**Fruit and Harvest functionalities aren't available in this release.
+Upcoming releases will support these functionalities
 ```

 ### Pre-requisites: